-3.2.
-Effect of MPD exposure time
+3.2 Effect of MPD exposure time

-After the PSU support sheet has been prepared, the active layer is prepared by pouring the MPD solution onto the PSU layer after fixing it well on a glass plate.
-The effect of MPD exposure time on the performance of the TFC-FO membrane was studied by varying the contact time from 2 to 5 minutes while fixing the TMC reaction time at 1 minute, as shown in Figure 5.
+After the PSU support sheet has been prepared, the active layer is prepared by pouring the MPD solution onto the PSU layer after attaching it well on a glass plate.
+The effect of the MPD exposure time on the performance of the TFC FO membrane was studied by varying the contact time from 2 to 5 min while fixing the TMC reaction time at 1 min, as shown in Fig. 5.

 The osmotic performance results revealed that water flux increases when the MPD exposure time increases.
 Also, increasing the MPD contact time leads to increasing salt flux.
-In fact, higher MPD exposure time means more MPD molecules would react with the support layer and accordingly increasing the IP reaction active sites.
-Besides, well-formed crosslinking would be achieved at higher MPD exposure time, which gives better IP reaction conditions when reacts with the TMC later (Kadhom and Deng, 2019a).
+In fact, a higher MPD exposure time means more MPD molecules would react with the support layer and, accordingly, increase the IP reaction active sites.
+Moreover, wellformed cross-linking would be achieved at a higher MPD exposure time, which gives better IP reaction conditions when it reacts with the TMC later (Kadhom and Deng, 2019a).